sdiehl/wiwinwlh/tutorial.md

 Now, all of these transformations are trivial once we understand them, they're just typically not discussed.
-In my opinion the fundamental fallacy of monad tutorials is that not intuition for monads is hard to convey ( nor are metaphors required!), but that novices often come to monads with an incomplete understanding of points (1), (2), and (3) and then trip on the simple fact that monads are the first example of a Haskell construct that is the confluence of all three.
+In my opinion the fundamental fallacy of monad tutorials is not that intuition for monads is hard to convey ( nor are metaphors required! ), but that novices often come to monads with an incomplete understanding of points (1), (2), and (3) and then trip on the simple fact that monads are the first example of a Haskell construct that is the confluence of all three.